 In this hands-on workshop you will explore;

-Knowledge to create your very own soap recipe variations
+- Knowledge and skills to create your very own soap recipe variations

 CERES members and concession holders are entitled to a 10% discount.
 Enter "ceresmember" under the promotion and gifts code field.